 Ages: 4 to 12

-If you are looking for a smartwatch for kids that also functions as a pedometer and smartphone, Kidizoom DX2 is your best option.
+If you are looking for a smartwatch for kids that also functions as a pedometer and smartphone, look no further than the Kidizoom DX2.

 Essential reading: Wearable devices to keep your children safe